 Do you want fries with that?
 It isn’t effortless.

 Americans have a torturous relationship with rapid meals.
-We frequently vilify it for expanding our waistlines, but we also have a look at it as a way to deal with ourselves.
+We frequently vilify it for expanding our waistlines, but we consider it a way to deal with ourselves.
 And part of the reason we are looking for the guilty pleasures to be observed in burgers, shakes, and fries is the familiarity such meals evoke, says author Adam Chandler.

 “Even for folks that have not had fast food in 5 or 10 years, they still have fond reminiscences of sneaking out of excessive college with their friends and going to Taco Bell throughout their lunch breaks or going to McDonald’s for a celebration after they have been youngsters,” says Chandler, writer of Drive-Thru Dreams: A Journey Through the Heart of America’s Fast-Food Kingdom.

-In his e-book, Chandler describes the unshakable bond between Americans and fast food — which he explored during his travels across the united states, from the Gulf of Mexico to the Great Lakes.
-This bond is described by way of fast meals’ connection to American records and its capacity to conform to different times, palates, and cultures.
+In his e-book, Chandler describes the unshakable bond between Americans and fast food — which he explored during his travels across the United States, from the Gulf of Mexico to the Great Lakes.
+This bond is described through Quick Meals’ connection to American records and its capacity to conform to different times, palates, and cultures.

 NPR spoke to Adam Chandler about the role of fast food in the American way of life and the issues that the enterprise faces today.